danrosher/SolrFunctionQueries/README.md

 If the field contains one or more matches for value, then we return the boost otherwise we return 1.0.

-The aim is to multiple these boosts together.
-Imagine a ML model that given a set of values, we should boost (positively or negatively) the doc accordingly.
+The aim is to multiply these boosts together.
+Imagine a ML model that from a query provides a set of values & boosts, we should apply (positively or negatively) to docs accordingly.

  e.g. Given a query that 'looks' like a senior java dev, we may have a model that returns features and boosts like the following: